-ArcGIS StoryMaps is a story authoring web-based application on the ArcGIS platform that enables you to share your maps in the context of narrative text and other multimedia content.
+ArcGIS StoryMaps is a story authoring web-based application that allows you to share your maps in the context of narrative text and other multimedia content.
 You can use ArcGIS StoryMaps to do the following:

 - Author stories with the story builder.
-Stories can include maps, narrative text, lists, images, videos, embeds, and other media.
+Stories can include maps, narrative text, lists, images, videos, embedded items, and other media.

-- Publish and share your stories.
-Published stories each have their own link, and you can use these links to share your stories within your organization or with everyone.
+- Publish and share your stories and briefings.
+Published stories and briefings each have their own URL, and you can use these URLs to share your stories within your organization, to specific groups, or with everyone.

 - Manage your stories.
-View and edit your stories from the My Stories page, and find stories authored by others in your organization and add stories to your favorites list.
+View and edit your stories from the Stories page, find stories authored by others in your organization, and add stories to your favorites list.